Brisbane Roar FC

-The club has a shared history with Queensland Lions F.C. who competed in the inaugural A-League season as Queensland Roar.
+The club has a shared history with Queensland Lions FC, which competed in the inaugural A-League season as Queensland Roar.

 Background

 Formed in 1957 as Hollandia-Inala by Dutch immigrants, the club became 'Brisbane Lions' and then transitioned into Queensland Roar, playing under that name from the inaugural 2005–06 season of the A-League until the 2008–09 season before finally becoming 'Brisbane Roar'.

 Since joining the A-League, the club has won two league Premierships, three Championships and has competed in five AFC Champions League competitions.